jindian/linux_note/linux_startup/kernel_init.md

 })
 ```

-the fifteen one is `init_jiffies_clocksource`, it install clock source `clocksource_jiffies`, the clock source defined in kernel/time/jiffies.c, the clock source will be introduced in separate chapter
+`init_jiffies_clocksource`, it installs clock source `clocksource_jiffies`, the clock source defined in kernel/time/jiffies.c, the clock source will be introduced in separate chapter

 ```clocksource_jiffies
 struct clocksource clocksource_jiffies = {